ionscion/d20-portkey/README.md

 WHEN I view the header
 THEN I am presented with the developer's name and navigation with titles corresponding to different sections of the portfolio WHEN I view the navigation titles
-THEN I am presented with the titles About Me, Portfolio, Contact, and Resume, and the title corresponding to the current section is highlighted
-WHEN I click on a navigation title
+THEN I am presented with the titles About Me, Portfolio, Contact, and Resume, -- need to do this -- and the title corresponding to the current section is highlighted WHEN I click on a navigation title
 THEN I am presented with the corresponding section below the navigation without the page reloading and that title is highlighted
 WHEN I load the portfolio the first time
+-- need to do this --
 THEN the About Me title and section are selected by default WHEN I am presented with the About Me section
 THEN I see a recent photo or avatar of the developer and a short bio about them